 This further action often involves reminder letters – and these are often followed by letters notifying you court action is being taken – which in turn could mean that bailiffs may attend your property to collect the debt.

 In some instances, councils will take payments straight from your wages using an ‘attachment of earnings’ or take payment directly from your benefits.
 In some very rare instances, you could have a charge registered against your home, be made bankrupt or even be sent to prison.
-Don’t worry though, prison terms cannot be imposed unless you’re deliberately refusing to pay and no other method can be used to recover the money.Get Started
+Don’t worry though, prison terms cannot be imposed unless you’re deliberately refusing to pay and no other method can be used to recover the money.Get help with council tax debt

 Putting a plan together to tackle your debt